renzibei/fph-table/README.md

 Almost every hash table dedicated to optimizing query performance will take some measures to reduce the number of memory accesses.
-For example, Google's [absl hash table](https://abseil.io/blog/20180927-swisstables) uses metadata and SIMD instruction to reduce the number of memory fetches; robin hood hashing is aimed at reduce the variance of probe distances, which can make the lookup more cache-friendly.
+For example, Google's [absl hash table](https://abseil.io/blog/20180927-swisstables) uses metadata and SIMD instruction to reduce the number of memory fetches; robin hood hashing is aimed at reducing the variance of probe distances, which can make the lookup more cache-friendly.

 Perfect hashing, by definition, minimizes the number of hashes and the number of memory accesses.
 It only needs to fetch the memory once to get the required data from the slots.
-Of course, the fly in the ointment is that the perfect hash function itself requires a parameter space that is proportional to the number of keys.
-Fortunately, the extra required by FPH is not worth mentioning compared to the slots for storing data, and this space will not cause a significant increase in the cache miss rate.
+Of course, the fly in the ointment is that the perfect hash function itself requires the parameter space that is proportional to the number of keys.
+Fortunately, the extra space required by FPH is not worth mentioning compared to the slots for storing data, and this space will not cause a significant increase in the cache miss rate.

 The idea of FPH originates from the [FCH algorithm](https://dl.acm.org/doi/abs/10.1145/133160.133209), which is a perfect hash algorithm suitable for implementation.
 With full awareness of modern computer system architecture, FPH has improved and optimized the FCH algorithm for query speed.
 In addition, we let the perfect hash table support dynamic modification, although the cost of dynamic modification is relatively high at present.

-The FCH algorithm use a two-step method when choosing the hash method, which may bring branches to the pipeline.
+The FCH algorithm uses a two-step method when choosing the hash method, which may bring branches to the pipeline.
 We skip a step to make the hashing process easier.
-This speeds up the query step, but also makes the process of constructing the hash slower.
+This speeds up the query step but makes the process of constructing the hash slower.

-In order to be able to dynamically add key values to the hash table, whenever a new key value makes the hash no longer a perfect hash, we will rebuild the hash table.
+To be able to dynamically add key values to the hash table, whenever a new key makes the hash no longer a perfect hash, we will rebuild the hash table.

 ## Difference compared to std